ci010/electron-vue-next/docs/index.md

 #### Dependencies Contains Compiled Binary

 If you want to use the dependencies containing the compiled binary, not only you should adding it to vite `exclude`, you should also take care about the electron-builder config.
 See the [Build](#build-exclude-files) section for detail.
+The development process won't affect much by it.

-## Debugging
+### Debugging

 This is really simple.
 In vscode debug section, you will see three profiles: